 There is not now pending or threatened litigation of any nature seeking to restrain or enjoin, or in any manner questioning, the issuance and delivery of the 2025 Bonds, the proceedings and authority under which the 2025 Bonds are issued or affecting the validity of the 2025 Bonds thereunder, the power and authority of the District to enter into and perform under Resolution No. 5472 or the Participation Agreements and neither the corporate existence nor the boundaries of the District nor the title of its present officers to their respective offices is being contested.
-Each Participant has represented and warranted that there is not now pending or, to the knowledge of the Participant, threatened action or proceeding affecting the corporate existence of the Participant or the titles of its officers and directors to their respective offices, or affecting or seeking to prohibit, restrain or enjoin the performance of the Participant of its obligations under its Participation Agreement or contesting or affecting as to the Participant or the execution and delivery by the Participant of its Participation Agreement.
+Each Participant has represented and warranted that there is not now pending or, to the knowledge of the Participant, threatened action or proceeding affecting the corporate existence of the Participant or the titles of its officers and directors to their respective offices, or affecting or seeking to prohibit, restrain or enjoin the performance of the Participant of its obligations under its Participation Agreement or contesting or affecting as to the Participant the validity or enforceability of its Participant of its Participant.